 As with any dilemma, there is no easy answer.
-It is, arguably, easier to write about dead people, but there you often run into the issue of whether you can verify those stories of the past, especially those you did not experience yourself.
+It is, arguably, easier to write about dead people.
+However, then you often run into the issue of whether you can verify those stories of the past, especially those you did not experience yourself.

-My mom’s story goes that her grandfather bought that sewing machine in the late 1950s to sew underwear for his incontinent wife.
-I cherish that story because I always found it rather remarkable that such a manly man as my great-grandfather had sat down to sew underwear.
+She had been incontinent towards the end of her life, and she died before him, leaving him a widower for more than a decade.
+I cherish that story because I always found it rather remarkable that such a manly man as my great-grandfather sat down to sew underwear.
 It seemed like such a loving gesture.

 He hadn’t.
-Instead, he told me other stories about my great-grandparents; that, for instance, they didn’t speak to each other for a few years because of some falling out.
+Instead, he told me other stories about my great-grandparents.
+For instance, they didn’t speak to each other for a few years because of some falling out.
 Still lived together, ate together, slept together, but didn’t talk to each other.
 Remarkable, eh?

 But, my uncle said, that story of the sewing machine is entirely possible, as my great-grandmother was indeed “having problems” in her later years.